xmatters/xm-labs-step-workplace-post/README.md

 <img width=90% src="/media/Workplace Bot Setup.gif" />

-1. Open your browser and head over to Workplace, find and open the group you want xMatters to post into.
+1. Point a new browser window to Workplace.
+Find and open the group you want xMatters to post into.
 1. On the **More** menu for the group you'll find **Integrations**, click it.

   Now you're looking at the Integrations configuration page for this particular group, anything you do here will only effect this group.